Three Stories (House): Plot

 House initially presents the third case as Carmen Electra complaining of leg pain after a round of miniature golf.
-The patient was in reality a middle-aged man with extreme leg pain, too severe for him to meaningfully explain his circumstances; the students initially write him off as a drug-seeker.
+The patient was in reality a middle-aged man in extreme pain; the students initially write him off as a drug-seeker since he cannot meaningfully explain his circumstances.
 House catheterized the patient and discovered that his urine was tea-colored, indicating both blood and waste in the urine.
 The medical students do not know the differential diagnosis for waste in urine.
-House's team is by this point observing the lecture, and Cameron suggests muscle death— myoglobin released by dying muscle shuts down the kidneys.
+House's team is by this point observing the lecture, and Cameron suggests muscle death, noting that myoglobin released by dying muscle shuts down the kidneys.
 House reveals that it took three days for doctors to diagnose the patient properly: he had a clotted aneurysm in his leg, leading to infarction.
 House’s team members realize that the third patient was House himself, five years earlier.

-Cuddy, House's attending, informed him that the only options were to either amputate his leg or perform a risky bypass surgery (which could either lead to a full recovery or kill him).
+Cuddy, the attending physician, informed House his only treatment options were to amputate his leg or perform a risky bypass surgery.
 To preserve his career, he opted for the bypass against the advice of both Cuddy and Stacy.
-The surgery itself went well, but House was left in extreme pain and entered cardiac arrest, clinically dying for almost a full minute.
-Stacy begged House to agree to the amputation, but he once again refused and asked to be put in a medically-induced coma.
+After the bypass, House goes into cardiac arrest, and is clinically dead for nearly a full minute before he is revived.
+Stacy begged House to agree to the amputation, but again refused and asked to be put in a medically-induced coma.
 While he was unconscious, Stacy (as House's medical proxy) knowingly acted against his wishes and authorized a middle course of treatment: surgery to remove the dead muscle in his leg.
-As a result, House now has a permanent limp and continues to experience chronic pain, resulting in or excusing his Vicodin addiction.
+As a result, House now has a permanent limp and chronic pain, resulting in or excusing his Vicodin addiction and leading to the end of his and Stacy's relationship.

 When he has finished telling his story, Cuddy arrives and informs him that the lecture has over-run by twenty minutes.
 He explains that the original lecturer was sick from using a lead-painted mug from his children, presents the mug to her, and leaves.
-Later that night, House calls Stacy and agrees to treat her husband.
+Later that night, House calls Stacy and agrees to examine her husband.